Duffey Lake Road (Whistler to Lillooet) is a great summer drive in BC

 Is the Duffey Lake Road scenic?

+Plan about 2 hours to complete the drive without any stop.
 The views are spectacular.
 It’s a drive that nobody ever forgets for being a majestic and scenic as it is for its switchback turns and single lane bridges.
-If you're afraid of heights, it's probably best to keep your eyes forward.
 The drive is big fun for motorcycles lovers as well as for automobilists.

 What’s the Duffey Lake Loop?